 7. Using data from the business assessment survey, the Firm shall assess Ulster County businesses who qualify for Deep Dive Sessions where the businesses will meet with a mentor to review business status, functions and challenges, and receive guidance towards a recovery plan that best suits their circumstance.
 The Firm shall develop qualification standards in consultation with UCEDA.

 8. The Firm shall host at least 24 Community Webinars to educate and connect up to 300 participants per webinar and collect data for analysis of business community conditions.
+The Firm will host sessions on Zoom Conference, and work with the staff from Ulster County Department of Economic Development to assess if another Zoom subscription and/or another platform is best for hosting the Community Webinars.

 9. The Firm shall host at a minimum 20 industry diagnostic seminars with a maximum of 15 sector businesses to contribute to the development of a Business Roadmap and collect data for analysis.

 10. The Firm shall advise 60 companies through Deep Dives to focus on core needs related to strategy and operations in order to develop a business roadmap and collect data for analysis.